juanfer0002/AmiTree-ReferralSystem/server-side/README.md

 - OWNER_REFERRED_USER_CREDIT: Credit that owner of the referred user gets by joining in

 You can use `.env` file where you set up those variables, located directly in server-side folder.
-The following example can work for development evironment
+The following example can work for a development environment

 /.env
 ```